 “Operating a boat” and “operating a boat skillfully and mindfully” are two different terms.
 Captains who wander on shallow waters regularly need to sharpen their boating skills.

 What action should you take?
 The most important skill is to learn when to stop your vessel.
-Should you attempt to go a bit more to pass a shallow area possibly, or should you quickly stop and reverse your vessel to find a detour?
+Should you attempt to go a bit more to pass a shallow area, possibly, or should you quickly stop and reverse your vessel to find a detour?
 I bet we all know the latter is the safer choice.

 You should also learn how to brake quickly and safely.
 Like driving a car, you must stay calm and react smartly to incidents.
-Practice several times and see how long it takes for your vessel to completely stop while going at different speeds.
+Practice several times and see how long it takes for your vessel to stop completely while going at different speeds.

 Whenever you travel near sandy banks, put your vessel at idle speed so you can stop it in time.
-Doing so will help reduce the damage in the unfortunate events.
+Doing so will help reduce the damage in unfortunate events.